Note: You need Poetry, as mentioned in the core's documentation section.

 pytest tests/device_tests --ui=test -m "not skip_ui"

-pipenv run make -C core test_emu_ui_record
+poetry run make -C core test_emu_ui_record

 --ui pytest argument has two options: